 The parametrization scheme described in this chapter represents the surface fluxes of energy and water and, where appropriate, corresponding sub-surface quantities.
-Fig. 7.1 summarizes the main features of the land part of the model; hereafter the scheme will be referred to as the TESSEL (Tiled ECMWF Scheme for Surface Exchanges over Land) scheme.
+Fig. 8.1 summarizes the main features of the land part of the model; hereafter the scheme will be referred to as the TESSEL (Tiled ECMWF Scheme for Surface Exchanges over Land) scheme.
 At the interface between the surface and the atmosphere, each grid-box is divided into fractions (tiles), with up to 6 fractions over land (bare ground, low and high vegetation, intercepted water, shaded and exposed snow) and up to 2 fractions over sea and freshwater bodies (open and frozen water).
 Each fraction has its own properties defining separate heat and water fluxes used in an energy balance equation solved for the tile skin temperature.
 Special attention is devoted to the different physical mechanisms limiting evaporation of bare ground and vegetated surfaces.
+A revised land surface Hydrology (hereafter referred as HTESSEL, Balsamo et al., 2009), has been introduced to address shortcomings of the previous land surface scheme version, specifically the lack of surface runoff and the choice of a global uniform soil texture.
+New infiltration and runoff schemes are introduced with a dependency on the soil texture and standard deviation of orography.
+A new formulation for the snow-pack is introduced to improve the thermal insulation properties, add the interception of liquid rain and revise the albedo and metamorphism aging processes.